Can Amino Acids Supplementation Affect Hormonal Secretion From the Pituitary?

 Data collection

-For this study, subjects were given a 200 ml orange-flavored beverage, however one was a placebo liquid and the other was the amino acid concoction.
+For this study, subjects were given a 200 ml orange-flavored beverage, however, one was a placebo liquid, and the other was the amino acid concoction.
 Although this was a double-blind, controlled clinical trial, the subjects were not divided into two groups.
 Instead, each subject was its own comparison group.
-As in, the subjects were given amino acid containing beverage in one session and then given a placebo beverage in the next session.
+The subjects were given an amino acid-containing beverage in one session and then given a placebo beverage in the next session.

 Read Also: What Are the Most Common Illegal Steroids?

-The amino acid containing beverage included L-arginine hydrochloride, L-ornithine hydrochloride, L-Branched Chain Amino Acid (50% L-Leucine, 25% L-Isoleucine, 25% L-Valine).
+The amino acid-containing beverage included L-arginine hydrochloride, L-ornithine hydrochloride, and L-Branch Chain Amino Acid (50% L-Leucine, 25% L-Isoleucine, 25% L-Valine).

-After the administration of the placebo or the amino acids, the subjects then performed hormonal stimulation tests using Corticotropin-Releasing Hormone, and Gonadotropin-Releasing hormone.
+After the administration of the placebo or the amino acids, the subjects then performed hormonal stimulation tests using Corticotropin-Releasing Hormone and Gonadotropin-Releasing Hormone.
 Eight blood samples were taken during each session, from each subject.
-Two samples were taken 60 mins and 30 mins before the stimulation test, one right after the IV dose of CRH and GnRH was given, and five samples were taken 15 mins, 30 mins, 45 mins, 60 mins, and 90 mins after the stimulation test.
+Two samples were taken 60 mins and 30 minutes before the stimulation test, one right after the IV dose of CRH and GnRH was given, and five samples were taken 15 minutes, 30 minutes, 45 minutes, 60 minutes, and 90 minutes after the stimulation test.

 Hormonal Assays